 5. Copy & paste the necessary information where applicable, to verify your DKIM records in your domain.

-6. Click on the Verify DNS records button to complete the verification as soon as you're done.
+6. Click on the Verify DNS records button to complete the verification.

 There are a lot of information available and you can even find informational articles on Wikipedia about DKIM.